infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationBasesCollections.rst

 * To declare a status, click on the Page icon to edit a new status bit then fill the form.
-* To modify en existing status, click on the Pen icon.
+* To modify an existing status, click on the Pen icon.
 * To delete a status, click on the Cross icon then confirm the deletion.

 General terms and conditions of use